cjholoday/canids/README.md

 ### Detection and Alerts, Phase 2 ###

-* We are creating a hash table to temporarily store the information from phase 1.
+* We are creating a map to temporarily store the information from phase 1.
 * We compare the frequencies from the hash table and the current frequencies being read in.
 * Then decide whether to send an alert that the system is hacked or not.